- 01. How are German sentences structured?

 So you have taken some German grammar lessons online, learned your German vocabulary and can decline articles and pronouns and conjugate verbs.
 Now all that's left is stringing everything together into understandable sentences.

-As it is in English, so it is when speaking German: if the order of the words is too wrong, the meaning of the sentence is lost and you get is gibberish.
+As it is in English, so it is when speaking German: if the order of the words is too wrong, the meaning of the sentence is lost and all you get is gibberish.

 Find out more about learning German online.

+Good news for English speakers!
 In German grammar, the basic sentence structure in a normal main clause is refreshingly like English:

 Subject + Verb + Object